Stringent Conditions Imposed on Workers' Compensation Self-Insurer

 Please Note: If this information affects you, seek advice from a licensed professional.

-CHU, Australia's largest strata insurance underwriting agency, has released its 2025 State of the Strata Market report, providing a comprehensive analysis of the current state of the industry.
-The report offers valuable insights into premium movements, the impact of weather events, regulatory developments, and emerging risks affecting strata insurance. - read more
+In November 2025, CHU, Australia's largest strata insurance underwriting agency, released its 2025 State of the Strata Market report, providing a comprehensive analysis of the current trends and challenges within the strata industry.
+The report offers valuable insights into premium trends, climate-related risks, regulatory developments, and emerging sector challenges. - read more

 Australian farmers face a unique set of challenges due to the vast and varied climate conditions that sweep across the continent.
 From the scorching heat and prolonged droughts of the Outback to the tropical storms and torrential rains of the northern regions, weather-related risks are an integral part of agricultural life in Australia. - read more